 Filtering by service account versus network tag

 This section highlights key points to consider when deciding if you should use service accounts or network tags to define targets and sources (for ingress rules).

 If you need strict control over how firewall rules are applied to VMs, use target service accounts and source service accounts instead of target tags and source tags:

 A network tag is an arbitrary attribute.
-One or more network tags can be associated with an instance by any Cloud Identity and Access Management (Cloud IAM) member who has permission to edit it.
-Cloud IAM members with the Compute Engine Instance Admin role to a project have this permission.
-Cloud IAM members who can edit an instance can change its network tags, which could change the set of applicable firewall rules for that instance.
+One or more network tags can be associated with an instance by any Identity and Access Management (IAM) member who has permission to edit it.
+IAM members with the Compute Engine Instance Admin role to a project have this permission.
+IAM members who can edit an instance can change its network tags, which could change the set of applicable firewall rules for that instance.

 You cannot mix and match service accounts and network tags in any firewall rule:

 You cannot use target service accounts and target tags together in any firewall rule (ingress or egress).

 If you specify targets by target tag or target service account, the following are invalid sources for ingress firewall rules.